eolesinski/poliscipy/docs/shapefiles.md

 This table serves as a reference for understanding the attributes in the shapefile and how they can be used when merging data or visualizing maps.

-### Next Steps: Merging Data with the Shapefile
+### Next Step: Merging Election Data with the Shapefile

 Next, we’ll explore how to merge additional election data with the shapefile for visualization.
-Head over to the Merging Data section to learn more about integrating datasets for analysis and plotting.
+Head over to the next section on [Merging Data](https://eolesinski.github.io/poliscipy/merging-data.html) to learn more about integrating datasets for analysis and creating visualizations.